 Applicants need to have the necessary personal qualities and also demonstrate maturity and the ability to undertake the emotional demands of this kind of training.
-LST is additionally willing to recognise informal qualifications or learning experience, but all applicants should have at least 2 A levels.
+The programme uses the School's standard entrance requirements which is normally 64 UCAS tariff points. plus 3 different GCSE passes of grade C or higher (or equivalent qualifications).
+For mature students, LST is additionally willing to recognise informal qualifications or learning experience.
 LST normally interviews all prospective students either in person or by zoom (but for students not living within a reasonable distance from London, arrangements are made to interview them in their home country (this relates particularly to students choosing online delivery).
 Those whose mother tongue is not English or who were not educated in English are normally required to have a mark of 6.5 or better in the IELTS test for both written and spoken English (or its equivalent in other tests).